ncalteen/github-devsecops-fundamentals/docs/Release-Automation/environment-management.md

    Feel free to enter a different user's handle and have them review the deployment instead!

+1. In the **Deployment branches** section, click **Remove** next to any allowed branches

+   This way, when a pull request is merged from a feature branch, it can deploy to GitHub Pages.

 1. Click **Save protection rules**

 Now that the environment protection rule is in place, try creating a new pull